The best mirrorless cameras under $500

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-More and more of you are asking me for information about cameras, and generally speaking, budget is the first thing you look at.
-It’s true that, depending on the camera, you’ll need to invest a certain amount!
-In fact, if you’re looking for the best mirrorless cameras, we’ve written an article on the subject that should interest you.
-Gradually, I’ve decided to write a series of articles to help you choose the right camera for your budget (we don’t want you to break the bank!).
-So in today’s article, I’m going to show you the best mirrorless cameras for under $500.
-More articles to come soon!
-And, of course, I’ll do my best to update them regularly as new releases come out.
+More and more of you have been asking me for camera recommendations, and generally speaking, budget is the first thing most people look at.
+That makes sense: depending on the camera, the investment can quickly become significant.
+In fact, if you’re looking for the best mirrorless cameras, we’ve written a full article on the subject that should help you.
+Gradually, I’ve decided to create a series of guides to help you choose the right camera for your budget, without breaking the bank.
+So, in today’s article, I’m going to show you the best mirrorless cameras under $500.
+More articles will follow soon, and of course, I’ll do my best to keep them updated as new models are released.

-To tell you the truth, this series of articles comes just after a lot of work on the photo section of the blog to create a huge database of lenses and cameras currently available.
-To explain, you may have noticed (or not, haha), but we’ve made a lot of updates to the pages listing lenses by mount, and even to the pages grouping all the cameras by brand.
+To be honest, this series of articles comes after a lot of work on the photography section of the blog, including the creation of a large database of currently available lenses and cameras.
+You may have noticed, or maybe not, but we’ve made major updates to the pages listing lenses by mount and to the pages grouping cameras by brand.

 You’re probably wondering: why $500?
-That’s often the maximum budget you want to spend if you’re a beginner and just getting into photography.
-Below $500, I’d better warn you: it’s going to be difficult to find a new camera and you’ll have two solutions: turn to the second-hand market or buy a cheaper ‘small compact’.
+It’s often the maximum budget beginners want to spend when they’re just getting into photography.
+Below $500, I’d rather be upfront: finding a new camera becomes difficult, and you’ll usually have two options: turn to the second-hand market or buy a cheaper small compact camera.

-In this article, I’m going to tell you about mirrorless cameras for under $500.
-I’ll be concentrating on the latest cameras, because of course you can still find older models at more than fair prices.
-As you’ve probably guessed, camera prices are constantly changing and it’s sometimes possible to come across some great promotions and bargains!
+In this article, I’m going to focus on mirrorless cameras under $500.
+I’ll mainly concentrate on recent models, although you can obviously still find older cameras at very attractive prices.
+As you’ve probably guessed, camera prices change constantly, and it’s sometimes possible to find great deals or promotions.

-As I said above, I’m going to give you my opinion on the best cameras currently available for under $500 (at the time of writing).
-I’ll try to update this article regularly as new models come out.
+As I mentioned above, I’m going to share my opinion on the best cameras currently available for under $500, at the time of writing.
+I’ll try to update this article regularly as new models are released.
 I’ve ordered the cameras from newest to oldest.
-To take things a step further, at the end of the article I’ve also included some models that are older, but still perform well and, most importantly, are cheaper (under $500!).
-Between you and me, you don’t necessarily need the latest generation of cameras to get started in photography (and luckily you don’t!).
+To go a little further, I’ve also included a few older models at the end of the article that still perform well and, most importantly, are cheaper.
+Between you and me, you don’t necessarily need the latest-generation camera to get started in photography, and that’s probably a good thing.

-You can click on the link below to go straight to the camera details.
+You can click on the links below to jump directly to the camera you’re interested in.

 Canon R100

-Released in June 2023, the Canon EOS R100 is positioned as the entry-level model in Canon’s APS-C mirrorless range.
-It is equipped with a 24.1 MP sensor in RF mount (a very good point for a more than correct rendering).
-It also has a sensitivity range of ISO 100 to ISO 12,800, which means you can take good pictures both indoors and outdoors.
-On the downside, the camera is neither stabilised nor tropicalised.
+Released in June 2023, the Canon EOS R100 is Canon’s entry-level APS-C mirrorless camera in the RF system.
+It features a 24.1 MP sensor, which is a very good starting point for clean, detailed images.
+Its sensitivity range runs from ISO 100 to 12,800, enough to handle many everyday shooting situations both indoors and outdoors.
+On the downside, the camera has neither in-body stabilization nor weather sealing.

-The processor is a Digic 8, while the autofocus system is a first-generation Dual Pixel AF.
+It uses a DIGIC 8 processor, while autofocus is based on Canon’s first-generation Dual Pixel AF system.
 The electronic viewfinder is decent, with 2.36 million dots.
-However, the screen is fixed and not touch-sensitive, which is not very practical.
-In terms of speed, the camera shoots at 6.5 fps with an electronic shutter and no subject tracking, while video can be recorded at 4K 30 fps.
+However, the screen is fixed and not touch-sensitive, which is not very practical in 2026.
+In terms of speed, the camera can shoot at up to 6.5 fps, while video is available in 4K at 30 fps, but with limitations.

-With all its features, the R100 is perfect for beginners looking for an affordable camera that’s easy to use.
-What’s more, its compact size and light weight make it easy to carry around.
-Finally, although the autofocus is still fairly basic, it is more advanced than that of its competitors in this class.
+With this feature set, the R100 is mainly aimed at beginners looking for an affordable, easy-to-use camera.
+Its compact size and low weight also make it easy to carry around.
+Although the autofocus remains fairly basic, it is still more advanced than what you usually find in older entry-level cameras.

-All in all, this mirrorless camera is the perfect ally for getting started with photography, offering sharper, higher quality shots than a smartphone.
-However, it lacks certain features, such as a mobile screen and USB-C charging.
-If you’re more interested in sports or wildlife photography, I’d advise you to go for a fuller (and more expensive) model from the EOS R range.
+Overall, this mirrorless camera is a very good companion for getting started in photography, offering sharper and higher-quality images than a smartphone.
+However, it does lack a few useful features, such as a movable touchscreen and USB-C charging.
+If you’re more interested in sports or wildlife photography, I’d recommend looking at a more complete, and more expensive, model in the EOS R lineup.

-It’s often available as a kit (a little more expensive, but still worth it), with :
+It’s often available as a kit, usually a little more expensive but still worth considering:

-The two cameras below are just over $500, but I think they’re worth mentioning if you can stretch your budget a little.
+The two cameras below are slightly above $500, but I think they’re worth mentioning if you can stretch your budget a little.

 Canon R50

-Launched in March 2023, the Canon EOS R50 has quickly established itself as the ideal camera for content creators looking to upgrade from a smartphone to a more professional camera for better rendering.
-It has a 24.2 megapixel sensor.
-What’s more, it’s compact and good for both video and stills.
+Launched in March 2023, the Canon EOS R50 quickly became an excellent option for content creators and beginners looking to move from a smartphone to a real camera with much better image quality.
+It has a 24.2 MP APS-C sensor and remains compact, easy to use, and comfortable for both photo and video.

-If you’re familiar with Canon and its range of cameras, the R50 was released shortly after the R10 and R7 to offer a more affordable alternative for beginners.
-It shares the same processor (DIGIC X), viewfinder and autofocus system with the R10.
-However, it does not offer 4K 60p recording and its buffer is more limited.
-The burst rate in electronic mode is 12 fps, compared with 23 fps on the R10.
+If you’re familiar with Canon’s camera lineup, the R50 arrived shortly after the R10 and R7 as a more affordable alternative for beginners.
+It shares the same DIGIC X processor and Dual Pixel CMOS AF II system as the R10.
+However, it does not offer 4K 60p recording, and its buffer is more limited.
+Its electronic burst rate reaches 12 fps, compared with 23 fps on the R10.

 In short, the Canon EOS R50 offers excellent value for money.
-Even though it’s a little over the budget (600-650 $), I thought it would be interesting to present it.
-It offers very good performance.
-If you’re new to photography or just want to switch from a smartphone to a camera, you won’t be disappointed and you’ll see a real difference.
+Even though it is usually a little above the initial budget, around $600–650 depending on deals, I think it deserves a place here.
+It performs very well.
+If you’re new to photography or simply want to move from a smartphone to a camera, you should notice a real difference.

 Packs available: